Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 where $N_{\rm b*} (\boldsymbol{x}, z | R)$ is the cumulative number of stellar baryons, $N_\gamma$ is the average number of ionising photons per stellar baryon, and $f_{\rm esc}$ is their escape fraction.
 The left-hand side of equation \ref{eq:excursion} thus gives the total number of ionising photons in the volume.
 On the right-hand side, $N_{\rm atom} (\boldsymbol{x}, z | R)$ is the total number of baryons, $(1 + \bar{n}_{\rm rec})$ accounts for the recombinations inside Lyman limit systems \citep[see][]{Sobacchi2014}, and $(1 - \bar{x}_e)$ accounts for secondary ionisations caused by the X-ray photons, giving the number of neutral $\hi$ atoms in the same volume.
 We fix the maximum value of $R$ to be 50 Mpc \citep[see][]{Songaila2010,Becker2021}.

 The number of stellar baryons, $N_{\rm b*}$, is inferred from the stellar mass that is dependent on the star formation histories of all star-forming galaxies.
 We compute a $f_{\rm mod}$ for each galaxy based on their local $x_{\hi}$ value, enabling us to couple a galaxy's growth to its local IGM ionisation state.
-In the next snapshot, the amount of fresh gas accreting onto the galaxy is modulated by $f_{\rm mod}$ (see section \ref{sec:SF}).
-This results in a reionisation scenario that is self-consistent.
-See \cite{Dragons5} for an exploration of the self-consistent and UV background regulated reionisation within \meraxes.
+In the next snapshot, the amount of fresh gas accreting onto the galaxy is modulated by $f_{\rm mod}$ which is calculated, following \cite{Sobacchi2013}, as